4XDigital/four-x-integration-samples/README.md

 Welcome to the **4X Platform Integration Samples** repository.

-This repository provides end-to-end integration samples for embedding the 4X Web Component and interacting with the 4X Ads API, enabling you to quickly deliver advertising functionality within your own platform
+This repository provides end-to-end integration samples for embedding the 4X Web Component and interacting with the 4X Ads API, enabling you to quickly deliver advertising functionality within your platform

 ## 👤 Intended Audience